-Once you have rooted and installed Xposed Framework on the OnePlus 3, let me show you how to add, remove and change shortcuts to the Lock Screen.
+Once you have rooted and installed Xposed Framework on the OnePlus 3 or OnePlus 3T, you can add, remove and change shortcuts to the Lock Screen.

 The core Android OS has had two application shortcuts on the lock screen for a while now.
 They generally sit at the bottom left and right corners and will point to different applications depending on who the OEM of the device is.
 For example Google has started adding their voice search to the bottom left corner, and the camera in the bottom right corner.
 While OEMs like Samsung will replace the voice search option with the phone application.

 OnePlus has opted to go with Google’s solution, and that’s fine for some people.
 Others would rather have access to different applications directly from the Home Screen.
 This is where a very useful Xposed Module comes into play.
-With the Shortcut Lock Screen Mod, you can chance the two lock screen shortcuts that stay in the bottom left and right corners of the OnePlus 3.
+With the Shortcut Lock Screen Mod, you can chance the two lock screen shortcuts that stay in the bottom left and right corners of the OnePlus 3 and OnePlus 3T.

 The Xposed Module I will be showing you today is specifically made for Marshmallow.
 So, if this is the future and your OnePlus 3 is running Android 7.0 Nougat, this specific module might not work on it.
 You’re welcome to experiment and try it out though.
 Just be sure to create a Nandroid backup before hand.
 This way, if it doesn’t work, you can simply boot the OnePlus 3 into Recovery Mode and then restore from the backup you created.